jalaj2620/phishing-simulation-and-awareness-platform/README.md

 - `GET /api/campaigns/<id>/stats` : campaign statistics

 ## Notes
 - This project is for demo/local testing only.
-Do not use to send live phishing emails.
+Do not use to send live phishing emails. and try to practice more
 - For email sending in sandbox use MailHog or a sandboxed SMTP provider.